FIWARE/tutorials.CRUD-Operations/README.md

 }'
 ```

+New entities can be added by making a POST request to the /v2/entities/ endpoint.

+The request will fail if any of the attributes already exist in the context.

 ### Create a New Attribute

 This example adds a new `specialOffer` attribute to the existing **Product** entity with `id=urn:ngsi-ld:Product:001`

-New attributes can be added by making a POST request to the `/v2/entities/<entity>/attrs` endpoint.

-The payload should consist of a JSON object holding the attribute names and values as shown.

-If no `type` is specified a default type (`Boolean`, `Text` , `Number` or `StructuredValue`) will be assigned.

-Subsequent requests using the same id will update the value of the attribute in the context.

 #### Request: